-To truly understand champagne yeast and it’s ability to aid in the production of tasty beverages, we must also understand fermentation of Champagne.
+To truly understand champagne yeast and its ability to aid in the production of tasty beverages, we must also understand the fermentation of Champagne.

-Yeast (or Saccharomyces cerevisiae) is a single-celled fungus, and there are two main forms of yeast: baker’s yeast and brewer’s yeast.
-Baker’s yeast is the type found at the grocery store, while brewer’s yeast is either dry or liquid and should not be ingested raw.
+Yeast (or Saccharomyces cerevisiae) is a single-celled fungus that is capable of converting sugar into alcohol and carbon dioxide.
+And there are two main forms of yeast – baker’s yeast and brewing yeast.
+Baker’s yeast converts the food sugars present in dough into the gas and can be found at the grocery store.
+While brewing yeast is either dry or liquid and should not be ingested raw.
 Brewing yeast is responsible for turning wort into the desired alcoholic beverage.
-Wort is the liquid left over after the mashing process during brewing.
-The liquid, or wort, contains the sugars that the yeast reacts to.
+Wort is the liquid left over after the grapes mashing process during brewing.
+The liquid, or wort, contains the sugars to which the yeast reacts.

 There are many varieties of brewing yeast to complement the beverage of choice.
-Each variety of yeast has advantages, such as champagne yeast, a variety of wine yeast, which will yield more bubbles than other types of wine yeast.
 Wine yeast is used in a variety of wines and ciders because it converts the fruit juices into carbon dioxide and alcohol.
 Champagne yeast is best suited for champagne, dry wines, cider and fruit juices and is a clean, neutral yeast.

-- Pasteur Champagne: The second-most common yeast strain used, Pasteur Champagne is common in sparkling wines because it ferments quickly and effectively in colder temperatures.
+The second most common yeast strain used, Pasteur Champagne is common in sparkling wines because it ferments quickly and effectively in colder temperatures.
 It is also tolerant of medium-to-high alcohol conditions, which are common in wine production.
 Temperature tolerance ranges from 59 degrees to 86 degrees Fahrenheit (15 degrees-30 degrees Celsius).
 Alcohol content yields 13 percent to 17 percent.

-- Epernay: A champagne yeast isolated in Champagne, France, is preferred in bottle fermenting because of its tolerance to colder temperatures due to its slow fermentation.
+A champagne yeast isolated in Champagne region of France is preferred in bottle fermenting because of its tolerance to colder temperatures due to its slow fermentation.

 Attenuation refers to the percentage of malt sugar the yeast converts to carbon dioxide and ethanol.
 Yeast strains, on average, attenuate 65-80 percent.
 To find the attenuation, compare the original gravity and final gravity of the beverage.
 Champagne yeasts typically attenuate around 75 percent.